DJ-PAIN/DJ-PAIN/README.md

 - ⚡ Fun fact **My name "Brahman" is the is the Hindu god of creation**

+- I dont use github for open source stuff tbh do most of my stuff is not open :(**

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://discord.gg/pTSQwTaKmC" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/discord.svg" alt="pTSQwTaKmC" height="30" width="40" /></a>